Metallica "St Anger": A Review of the Most Criticized Metallica Album

 If I had to give St. Anger a score out of the 100 point scale I would probably give it a 75 out of 100 points because of the two mentioned reasons above and the fact that there is too much repetition in the song My World.
 Even so, with St. Anger Metallica attempted to show that they could experiment musically and still make a decent album.
 Kudos to Metallica for coming back with an album filled with lots of groove, raw guitar sound!
 They have shown me why they are the best heavy metal band to ever come from the United States.
 Metallica has been consistent in their songwriting and they are able to create music that you can have fun listening to for a lifetime.
 There’s a reason why Metallica is still performing as a band even after three decades in spite of their struggles.
 It is because they are united to play music that they enjoy and be able to express themselves through this form.
 Nothing has shaken them.
 Even though they lost Cliff Burton, the band has shown me that they have grown stronger over the years and Metallica beats Megadeth easily!

 - Frantic-this opening song really shows that Metallica comes out of the gate full speed ahead with their new brand of musical ferocity in the 21st century.
 There is a constant uttering of frantic, tick-tock by James Hetfield and some fans will find this annoying but it is a good opener for the album.
+I suppose some of you will wonder why the band decided to include a melodic singing part of “keep on searching.”
+They wanted to make things a little more varied since there are no guitar solos on the album.

 - St. Anger-this song has shades of the band’s early days as Hetfield mentions the phrase no regrets.
 I certainly have no regrets listening to this album.
 There are time changes that keep on happening throughout this 7+ minute song.